 Theresa grew up in St John’s Wood before going on to university in Bristol, where she achieved a first in law, and then Oxford, where she attained a BCL.
 A former barrister, she was a lecturer at King’s College London when the London Conservatives chose her to top the list of their candidates for the European Election in 1999.

-Representing the capital for six years as a Eurosceptic MEP, Theresa was Deputy Leader of the Conservatives in the European Parliament from 2001 to 2002.
+Representing the capital for six years as an MEP, Theresa was Deputy Leader of the Conservatives in the European Parliament from 2001 to 2002.
 Throughout her time in the European Parliament Theresa was a determined opponent of Britain’s entry into the Euro and other attempts to expand the powers of the EU.
 She was also responsible for steering the Markets in Financial Instruments Directive through the European Parliament and had a significant influence in relation to efforts to try to create more cross border trade in financial services.

 In 2005, Theresa was elected to the House of Commons as MP for Chipping Barnet.
 She lives in Arkley in her constituency and works hard on local campaigns.
 In December 2005, after just seven months in parliament, David Cameron appointed Theresa to his Shadow Cabinet as Shadow Chief Secretary to the Treasury.
 As well as working with George Osborne on Conservative economic policy, Theresa led the Opposition scrutiny of the Finance Bills in 2006 and 2007 – this process is a notoriously complex and difficult task but Theresa gained vital concessions from Gordon Brown who was then the Chancellor.
 At David Cameron’s first reshuffle in July 2007, she gained further promotion and was appointed Shadow Secretary of State for Transport.

 When the Coalition took office on May 2010, Theresa was appointed to the Privy Council and became Minister of State for Transport.
 Her role included overseeing the transport needed to support the hugely successful London 2012 Olympics and helping to secure the Government's major investment in our railways which is delivering the biggest rail improvement programme since the Victorian era.